-- Since resources are allocated rather than pooled, VPS systems can scale easily, making them perfect for dynamically growing websites.
+- Since resources are allocated rather than pooled, VPS systems can scale quickly, making them perfect for dynamically growing websites.

 There are no real downsides to VPS systems.
 Any downsides have to be measured against the goal of your website.
 We’ll go through some of these issues, but keep in mind that these change from project to project.

-- If you just need a quick place to stash a website, VPS systems may be a bit pricey and unnecessary
+- If you need a quick place to stash a website, VPS systems may be a bit pricey and unnecessary.

 When to Choose VPS Hosting

-Is my project minor, a test or on a tight budget?
-In other words, does it have any of the properties that would qualify it for a shared account?
-If the answer is no, the next one to rule out is dedicated hosting.
+Is my project minor, a test, or on a tight budget?
+In other words, does it have any properties that qualify it for a shared account?
+If the answer is no, dedicated hosting is the next one to rule out.

-Does my project require an extremely fine-tuned environment where I must do all the sysadmin work, such as making sure the OS is up to date and installing any packages I may need?
-Also, do I have the necessary know-how to manage a server on my own?
+Does my project require a remarkably fine-tuned environment where I must do all the sysadmin work, such as making sure the OS is up to date and installing any packages I may need?
+Also, do I have the necessary know-how to manage a server independently?

-If the answer is no to either of these, then we’ve ruled out dedicated hosting.
+We’ve ruled out dedicated hosting if the answer is no to either of these.
 I advise you to think twice if your answer is yes.
-Unless you’re seriously proficient in server management, you’ll end up creating a badly tuned environment — a preset VPS would be a lot better.
+Unless you’re proficient in server management, you’ll create a badly tuned environment.
+A preset VPS would be a lot better.

 My stance is: If I have a WordPress website, I’ll almost always choose managed WordPress hosting — especially if I plan to make money from it.
 Otherwise, I may put some WP sites on a VPS just to save money.

-There isn’t a scenario where I’d advise you to stay away from VPS hosting — VPS systems scale very well, so, even if your site receives millions of views, you can find an appropriate plan.
-For all but the highest traffic sites (think The New York Times, etc) or business with very specific needs (think large banks, etc), VPS plans are a decent choice.
+There isn’t a scenario where I’d advise you to stay away from VPS-managed WordPress hosting.
+VPS systems scale very well, so you can find an appropriate plan even if your site receives millions of views.
+For all but the highest traffic sites (think The New York Times, etc) or businesses with very specific needs (think large banks, etc), VPS plans are a decent choice.

 With VPS, the question isn’t: ‘Should I stay away?’
 But rather: ‘Would something else be even better?’
-All-in-all, you can’t really go far wrong with a VPS — and when in doubt, it’s usually a pretty good fallback: provided you know what you’re doing with it.
+All-in-all, you can’t go far wrong with a VPS.
+When in doubt, it’s usually a pretty good fallback: provided you know what you’re doing with it.

-VPS plans are offered by almost all hosting companies, but there’s greater variance in quality of service when it comes to VPS servers.
-Below are eight companies that are well known in the business and can be trusted to provide acceptable services:
+VPS plans are offered by almost all hosting companies, but there’s more significant variance in the quality of service when it comes to VPS servers.
+Below are eight companies that are well-known in the business and can be trusted to provide good services: